-The HDHP pays Benefits for transplant services only if Inpatient Facility services (including, but not limited to, evaluation for transplant, organ procurement and donor searches) for transplant procedures are ordered by a Physician.
+The HDHP pays transplant services Benefits only if Inpatient Facility services (including, but not limited to, evaluation for transplant, organ procurement and donor searches) for transplant procedures are ordered by a Physician.
 Benefits are available to the donor and the recipient when the recipient is covered under the HDHP.
 If the recipient is not a Participant in the HDHP but the donor is a Participant in the HDHP, then the recipient's plan is the Primary Plan and the HDHP is the Secondary Plan for the donor's expenses in all cases, regardless of coordination of benefits rules to the contrary.
 The transplant must meet the definition of a Covered Health Service and cannot be Experimental or Investigational, or Unproven.
 Examples of transplants for which Benefits are available include, but are not limited to:

 - bone marrow (either from you or from a compatible donor) and peripheral stem cell transplants, with or without high dose chemotherapy.
-Not all bone marrow transplants meet the definition of a Covered Health Service.
+Not all bone marrow transplants meet the definition of a Covered Health Service;

 - cornea;

 - heart;

 - heart/lung;

 - intestinal;

 - kidney;

 - kidney/pancreas;

 - liver;

 - liver/kidney;

 - liver/intestinal;

 - lung; and

 - pancreas.

-Donor costs that are directly related to organ removal are Covered Health Services for which Benefits are payable through the organ recipient's coverage under the Plan or through the donor's coverage under the HDHP with the recipient's plan being the Primary Plan and the HDHP being the Secondary Plan.
+Donor costs directly related to organ removal are Covered Health Services for which Benefits are payable through the organ recipient's coverage under the Plan or through the donor's coverage under the HDHP with the recipient's plan being the Primary Plan with the HDHP the Secondary Plan.

-The HDHP has specific guidelines regarding Benefits for transplant services.
-Contact Blue Cross and Blue Shield of Texas at (800) 252-8039 toll-free for information about these guidelines.
+The HDHP has specific guidelines regarding Benefits for transplant services Benefits.
+Contact Blue Cross and Blue Shield of Texas at (800) 252-8039 for information about these guidelines.

-Please remember that you must obtain Prior Authorization Blue Cross and Blue Shield of Texas as soon as the possibility of a transplant arises (and before the time a pretransplantation evaluation is performed at a transplant center).
-For Non-Network Benefits, if Prior Authorization from Blue Cross and Blue Shield of Texas is not obtained, Benefits for an Inpatient Stay will be subject to the \$200 Additional Deductible.
+You must obtain Prior Authorization Blue Cross and Blue Shield of Texas as soon as the possibility of a transplant arises (and before the time a pre-transplantation evaluation is performed at a transplant center).
+For Non-Network Benefits, if Prior Authorization from Blue Cross and Blue Shield of Texas is not obtained, Benefits for an Inpatient Stay are subject to an Additional Deductible of \$200.